Article

-These mini-lessons make it easier to fit civics education into a variety of social studies classrooms.
-They are up-to-date: many activities refer to recent events, such as COVID-19, and make use of young people’s aptitude for creating and sharing information digitally.
-The mini-lessons can be used in conjunction with Teaching with Historic Places lessons or on their own.
-This series was created by Talia Brenner, a NCPE intern with the Cultural Resources Office of Interpretation and Education.
+Civics education can fit into a variety of social studies classrooms.
+These lesson plans make use of young people’s aptitude for creating and sharing information digitally.
+The lessons can be used in conjunction with other Teaching with Historic Places lessons or on their own.
+This series was created by Talia Brenner and edited by Katie McCarthy, NCPE interns with the Cultural Resources Office of Interpretation and Education.
+All lesson plans are designed to fit into about an hour.

 -

-Chapter 1: Teaching Engaged Citizenship: Amending the U.S. Constitution
+Article 1: (H)our History Lesson: Teaching Engaged Citizenship, Amending the U.S. Constitution

 How is the Constitution amended?
 Should the process of amending the Constitution be easier?
 What are some amendments that never became law?
 What might our next amendment be?
 Read more